 Tyrewise was first set up in 2012 to progress product stewardship for ELTs with a report presented to government in 2013.
 This was based on the then National Government taking the step to declare tyres as priority product using the provisions of the Waste Minimisation Act 2008.
 When no declaration was made, the project was put on hold in 2015.

 In 2019-2020, tyres were back on the priority list, the project was updated and the final report issued.
 On July 29, 2020 Government declared tyres a priority product under the WMA.
+In October 2021, the Minister for the Environment announced the accreditation of the scheme under the WMA and the final consultation.

 A proportion of ELTs are responsibly recycled or disposed of appropriately in landfills, but unfortunately many are not, leading to hazardous dumping or stockpiling.
 Even at retail level outcomes vary.